Greensboro weighs paying ABC general manager up to $200,000 a year

-GREENSBORO — The general manager of the city’s ABC Board could earn up to $200,000 annually under a resolution the city council will consider at its meeting Tuesday night.
+GREENSBORO — The general manager of the city’s ABC Board could earn up to $200,000 annually under a resolution the city council will consider at its meeting July 12.

 Niegel Sullivan, who’s been the general manager since December 2021, currently receives a $150,000 annual salary.